She's a Little Bit Country

 "She's a Little Bit Country" is a single by American country music artist George Hamilton IV.
 Released in March 1970, it was the second single from his album Back Where It's At.
 The song peaked at number 3 on the Billboard Hot Country Singles chart.
 It also reached number 1 on the RPM Country Tracks chart in Canada.

+Other versions

-The single was covered by singer Dean Martin, reaching #36 on Billboard's Easy Listening chart, May 1971.
+The single was covered by singer Dean Martin, reaching No. 36 on Billboard's Easy Listening chart, May 1971, and it stayed on the chart for 2 weeks.
+On Cash Box it peaked at No. 121.
+The single was from his country album, For the Good Timees.